The Penelopes

 The Penelopes (or The pEneLOpe[s]) are a French indie pop/electronic band from Paris, consisting of Axel Basquiat and Vincent T. They have recently relocated to London.
 Though the band is a duo, they have additional musicians on bass, guitar and drums for live performances.
-The Penelopes are also award winning film composers, remixers, producers, and DJs.
+The Penelopes are also award-winning film composers, remixers, producers, and DJs.

 History

 Early years

 The Penelopes’ danceable indie-pop style developed from a rare creative partnership and longstanding friendship.
-The duo had known each other since they were children in Northern Paris, discovering music throughout teenage years, listening to bands like Cocteau Twins, New Order and The Cure.
+The duo had known each other since they were children in Northern Paris, discovering music throughout teenage years, listening to bands like Cocteau Twins, New Order and the Cure.
 In an interview with the Daily Star the band said, "we grew up in a very cosmopolitan but poor suburb.
 The area was like Manchester.
 It was rainy and industrial, which might explains why we love dark British music so much".
 In juxtaposition to this, they told Wonderland Magazine, "the funk, disco, and rap music we heard growing up outside our windows was what influenced our dance approach."
-This explains why the band often thanks the French Hip Hop band such as their neighbours, Suprême NTM in their albums.
+This explains why the band often thanks French hip-hop bands such as their neighbours, Suprême NTM, on their albums.

 Axel said to Artrocker, "we want to beautify our life.
 We are searching for a light.
 We’re not like those spoiled kids who pretend to be dirty to be cool.
 Our songs are about simple pleasures, about taking a trip, about the great escapes, about all kind of fantasies, about friendship and poverty, about searching for the light."

 Vincent went on to study law and Axel studied medicine, one of the reasons being they could stay as students for a longer while to avoid working in offices or factories.
 The two eventually followed their passion and pursued careers in music.
-Axel and Vincent formed The Penelopes and started making music in the rock and electro scenes around Paris.
+Axel and Vincent formed the Penelopes and started making music in the rock and electro scenes around Paris.
 The first deal was on DJ Hell's International DeeJay Gigolo Records.